Super DIRTcar Series: Events

 The premiere event for the series is the Billy Whittaker Cars & Trux 200, a part of NAPA Auto Parts Super DIRT Week which is currently held at the Oswego Speedway in Oswego, New York.
 The race features one of the biggest purses in dirt modified racing with the purse paying $50,000 to the winner.
-The race is currently broadcast by (live video), DIRTVision.com (live radio) & MavTV (delayed television).
+The race is currently broadcast by DIRTVision.com (live) & MavTV (delayed television).
 The race was originally held at the New York State Fairgrounds Mile in Syracuse until the track was razed in 2016.
 Previous broadcasters of Super DIRT Week include CBS Sports Network, Empire Sports Network, ESPN, SPEED & TNN.

 Other major events currently on the Super DIRTcar Series schedule include DIRTcar Nationals at Volusia Speedway Park, Hall of Fame 100 at Weedsport Speedway, Mr. DIRT Track USA at Lebanon Valley Speedway and the World of Outlaws World Finals at Charlotte Motor Speedway.

 Champions

 Mr. DIRTcar

 Beginning with the 1976 season points earned in the Super DIRTcar Series were credited toward crowning an overall Mr. DIRT champion.
 Over the years, a variety of formulas have been used, and included bonus points for feature wins and/or seasonal standings at weekly home tracks.
 In 1998, the two titles were merged.
 Beginning in 2007 the Mr. DIRT series was rebranded to Mr. DIRTcar, and separate regional champions were also named.'
 Since 2011 the overall title has been decided only on a driver's best 16 finishes at their weekly home track.
 In 2019 the contest garnered a title sponsor and was renamed the Hoosier Racing Tire Weekly Championship.